-Here’s what we know so far: Many of us are scooping processed dry food into a bowl or opening the same canned food every day.
-Is this really the best nutrition we can offer?
-Why do human nutritionists tell us to eat LESS processed foods and more fresh foods?
+Many pet lovers are scooping processed dry food into a bowl or opening the same canned food every day.

-Blessed, Dr. Karen
+Dr. Donna and Dr. Karen